 Take a step back in time -- Scotts Mill County Park is the place to experience 110 acres of a classic piece of agricultural and natural history.
 This park is perfect for weddings or group picnics/outings.
 Alternately, the Scotts Mill County Park is an ideal place to relax off the trail after a day of biking or hiking.

 Three Lakes and unrivaled wetlands make up the 276 acres of Cold Brook County Park.
 Since the county park is primarily water which means there is no shortage of water activities.
 Blue, Long and Portage Lakes which offer plenty of swimming beaches, and fishing opportunities.

 On the shores of Gourdneck and Hogsett Lakes lies Prairie View County Park.
 The county park is 210 acres of natural habitats and swimming beaches.
 You can even rent a beach house right on the water.
 Enjoy the great outdoors while playing on the soccer fields or out on the water catching some fish!

-Stretching mile and mile, through different towns, a variety of scenery – there are plenty of ways to experience the new Lake-to-Lake trail.
-Take in all the sites and scene to enjoy both on and off the trials.
+Stretching miles and miles through different towns and a variety of scenery – there are plenty of ways to experience the new Lake-to-Lake trail in Michigan.
+Take in all the sites and scenes to enjoy activities both on and off the trials.
 Forgot something?
 Kalamazoo has a collection of local retailers.
-Located down, The Kalamazoo Mall has a range of stores offering something for everyone and every need.
+Located downtown, The Kalamazoo Mall has a range of stores offering something for everyone and every need.
 Discover Kalamazoo offers many ways to relax and rejuvenate.
 Check out more to Play, Stay, Eat and Drink to experience Kalamazoo.